EricDeiman/iflat/readme.md

 punctuation characters will probably cause unusual errors.

 ### building and running

+Note: This repository only has the interesting parsing pieces and does not build.

 One can use `ocamlbuild` to create an executable, like so